baldia275/ahmed-android-basics-kotlin-inventory-app-starter/README.md

 You need to know:
 - How to create and use fragments.
-- How to navigate between fragments, and use safeArgs to pass data between fragments.
+- How to navigate between fragments, and use safeArgs to pass com.example.inventory.data between fragments.
 - How to use architecture components including ViewModel, LiveData, and LiveData transformations.
 - How to use coroutines for long-running tasks.
 - RecyclerView and adapters